SomeRanDev/ElementalSkillColors_RMMV/README.md

  - Step (0):

-Make sure you have Visual Studio and Python 2.7 installed onto your system.
+Make sure you have NodeJS/NPM, Visual Studio, Python 2.7 installed onto your system.

  - Step (1) (in a terminal/console window thingy):